Libertarian Party of New Hampshire: 2000s

 Representative Steve Vaillancourt was given the Libertarian nomination after he lost renomination in the Democratic primary and won reelection during the 2000 election.
 During the 2008 United States presidential election the party nominated George Phillies for president and Karen Kwiatkowski for vice-president at its state convention.
 Both people declined the nomination and the party had to hold another convention.
-However, Phillies still appeared on the general election ballot and received 531 compared to the national presidential ticket of Bob Barr and Wayne Allyn Root which received 2,217 votes.
+However, the party already petitioned to have Phillies appeared on the general election ballot.
+He received 531 compared to the national presidential ticket of Bob Barr and Wayne Allyn Root which received 2,217 votes.

 In 2001, Jason Sorens, a PhD student at Yale University, wrote an essay calling for the mass migration of 20,000 libertarians to a single, low-population state where they would have the ability to have electoral power and create a libertarian society.
 On October 1, 2003, the organization selected New Hampshire as the state they would move to.
 Governor Craig Benson supported the movement stating "come on up, we'd love to have you".
 The Free State Project reached its goal of 20,000 members in 2016, and by then around 1,900 members had already moved to New Hampshire.